Debt and Mental Health

 Dealing with debt can cause a lot of stress

-It’s one of the most stressful life events you can go through, so during this time, it’s important to also make sure you’re looking after your mental health, as this can be greatly impacted by your financial situation.
+It’s one of the most stressful life events you can go through, so during this time, it’s also essential to ensure you’re looking after your mental health, as your financial situation can significantly impact this.

-When your debts are building up, you may find it difficult to concentrate on anything else at all, especially with other life events going on – but it’s important to know that you are not alone.
+When your debts are building up, you may find it difficult to concentrate on anything else, especially with other life events, but it’s important to know that you are not alone.

 If you’re struggling with your debts right now, have a free chat with our experts.

 Take some time to check in with yourself and how you are feeling.
 Common symptoms that debt may be taking a toll on your mental health include:

 - Anxiety and stress: You might struggle to think about other things clearly, and your debts are clouding your thoughts.

 - Guilt: Your situation may be causing you to feel guilty about the effect this may have on you and those around you, regardless of how you may have come into debt.

 - Embarrassed: Personal financial circumstances are often already awkward to talk about, but this can be heightened when debts are involved, and you may feel ashamed about your situation.

 - Hopelessness: You might feel that your debts are not budging, and seeing a way out of this may feel impossible.